dz-ifa/dz-ifa.github.io/_pages/about.md

 ---

-## Education

-Dzifa Dumenyo is a senior at Vanderbilt University Majoring in Engineering Science with a concentration in product design and development.
+Hi I'm Dzifa Dumenyo!
+A senior at Vanderbilt University Majoring in Engineering Science with a concentration in product design and development.
+I graduate May 2024 and I'm currently seeking a job in consulting.

 ## Technical Skills